 Total Spend £9,250 sterling (funds dispatched 2005 Dec)

 New desks, books, stationery and other furniture (suggestion of how to spend funds made by head teacher Mr Milingai) completed 2006 April

 Above photos taken Jan 2007 showing new furniture and books.
 The school also got electricity from the funds for the first time.
 Further grant £1250 allocated Feb 2007 for computers, sports equipment.

 Project in hand.
 Due for completion Feb 2007.
 Approximately £5,000

 Above: Dental Unit in need of refurbishment

 Below: New roof, windows, floor, toilet and tiling being done.
 Last photograph shows completed consulting room with new windows, doors and furniture

 2007 Resuscitation Unit Built with financial assistance from Vocational Dental Practitioners and Trainers (Uni of London), Tanzania Development Trust, Ex- Musomians and other donations(Coordinated by M Vasant, Prem Kapoor, K Kapoor, Pravin Shah, M Gachuma.
 Pankaj Patel)

 Background: During my visit to the hospital when I met Chirag Shah (recent émigré to Musoma from India), who runs a motor spares shop.
 He recited a sad story (not uncommon) that his own 9 month old baby, Yash, who died at the hospital due to lack of oxygen machines and basic equipment.
 He has very kindly agreed to have his family photograph published herewith.

 Funds (about £25,000) for this have been raised by Vocational Dental Practitioners (University of London), ex Musomians and other donations from well wishers from a walk along the River Thames in June 2006 .
-Second walk 22nd June 2007 has produced funds which have been be used to enhance this project. (now they have six Oxygen machines)
+Second walk 22nd June 2007 has produced funds which are to be used to enhance this project.
+Watch this space for details.